-There’s an interesting account in Luke 24, starting at verse 13.
-Sunday, the same day he was resurrected, Jesus met Cleopas and another disciples on the road to Emmaus.
+There’s an interesting account in Luke 24:1-21.
+Sunday, the same day he was resurrected, Jesus met Cleopas and another disciple on the road to Emmaus.
 They didn’t recognize him, so they brought him into the conversation they had been having about the death of the Messiah.
-Notice what they said.
+Notice carefully what they said.

-21 But we trusted that it had been he who should have redeemed Israel: and beside all this, today is the third day since these things were done.
+21 But we trusted that it had been he who should have redeemed Israel, and besides all this, TODAY IS the THIRD DAY since these things were done.

-There it is plainly.
-Sunday was the third day since he was crucified, and he arose ON the third day.
-Saturday was the second day since his death, so Jesus was crucified on Friday.
+There it is, plainly.
+Sunday was the THIRD DAY since he was crucified, and he rose from the grave ON the third day.
+Saturday was the SECOND DAY since his death, so Jesus was crucified on Friday.

 © 2015 Teddy Lynn – All Rights Reserved